John A. Brown (department store): History

 A book about Brown's, and the other main downtown Oklahoma City department stores, Kerr's and Halliburton's, was released in 2016 under the title "John A. Brown's, Kerr's, and Halliburton's: Where Oklahoma City Loved to Shop."
 The book was written by local historians Ajax Delvecki and Larry Johnson.

 The company also operated many other stores throughout Oklahoma.
 These include locations that are either stand alone or in outdoor shopping centers, such as one at Campus Corner in Norman and one in Oklahoma City's Capitol Hill neighborhood.
-The chain opened stores in enclosed shopping malls in its later years, including Quail Springs Mall 1980-1985 (demolished 2017), Penn Square Mall 1960-1984 (still operating as Dillard's), and Crossroads Mall in Oklahoma City 1974-1985, as well as Woodland Hills Mall, Utica Square and Promenade Mall in Tulsa.
+The chain opened stores in enclosed shopping malls in its later years, including Quail Springs Mall 1980-1985 (later became a Sanger Harris 1986-1987.
+Foley's 1987-2006, Macy's 2006-2016, demolished 2017, replaced by a free standing Life Time Fitness in 2018), Penn Square Mall 1960-1984 (still operating but as Dillard's Women and Children's store, in 1988 the store building was heavily remodeled inside and out with a brand-new interior-exterior installed), and Crossroads Mall in Oklahoma City 1974-1985 (the Crossroads Mall location replaced the original Downtown Oklahoma City location in 1974, it later became a Sanger Harris 1986-1987.
+Foley's 1987-2006, Macy's 2006-2008, was used as a warehouse for several years, now operating as a local area charter school), as well as Woodland Hills Mall (now operating as JCPenney since 1985), Utica Square (converted to Dillard's 1984-2001, current use or tenant unknown) and Promenade Mall in Tulsa (still operating but as Dillard's Clearance Center store).